duck-lint/yaml-injektr-main/README.md

 - Year-month comes from the file path (`YYYY-MM` or `YYYY_MM`, last match wins) or `--year-month YYYY-MM`.
 - If `{file_date...}` is present and year-month cannot be resolved from paths, provide `--year-month`.

-## Front matter behavior
+## frontmatter behavior

-- Front matter is only detected when the file starts with `---` on line 1.
+- frontmatter is only detected when the file starts with `---` on line 1.
 - Closing marker must be exactly `---` or `...`.
 - Missing closing marker is treated as an error and file is not modified.
 - Existing top-level `uuid` is preserved (case-sensitive key `uuid`).
-- Existing front matter keys other than preserved `uuid` are removed.
+- Existing frontmatter keys other than preserved `uuid` are removed.

 ## File walking and excludes